howard-community-college/ENES247_TRUC/lab4-PriorityEncoders_ROM/README.md

 3. *Does/Do the output(s) flicker in some unknown way based on impurities or differences in the fabric of the FPGA?* **The outputs flicker in differences in the fabric of the FPGA**
 4. *Do we have the tools to figure out what the answer is?* **No**

-*Given the concept of an [infinitesimal](https://en.wikipedia.org/wiki/Infinitesimal), is it ever possible for two outputs, from any circuit to change simultaneously?* **I dont know, I guess Yes**
+*Given the concept of an [infinitesimal](https://en.wikipedia.org/wiki/Infinitesimal), is it ever possible for two outputs, from any circuit to change simultaneously?* **No, there is always a Nano second difference between the best possible scenario outputs displayed.**